loganpkg/spot/README.md

 -----------------------

 Next the nondeterministic finite automaton (NFA) is made using Thompson's construction.
 The posfix expression is "evaluated".

-The operands are NFA "fragments".
+This is analogous to an arithmetic expression, but instead of doing maths, the complete NFA is constructed by joining together NFA *fragments*.

+These NFA *fragments* are the operands (analogous to numbers in an arithmetic expression).
 Please note that one of the very clever things about Thompson's construction is that every NFA "fragment" is, itself, a complete and valid NFA!
+This enables the regex operators to work on a generic NFA fragment, regardless of its internal structure.

+That brings us to another key point.
+Only the start and end node are required to define a NFA (well actually, only the start node is needed as the end node could be ascertained by traversing the NFA, but it is more convenient to retain this information during construction).

+NFAs can contain epsilon transitions, which are transitions that can occur without reading a text character.
+Epsilon transitions make it easier to construct the NFA in a generic fashion.

+A node can only have two transitions out of it when they are both epsilon.
+The end node must have no transitions coming out of it.

+When run in verbose mode, the transitions for a mermaid graph are printed to `stderr`.
+These are very useful for visualising your regex and help to create an intuitive understanding of them.
+This is how the mermaid graphs below were generated.

+The following characters have special meaning when displayed in the NFA verbose output:

+ * `e` epsilon transition.
+ * `^` start of line read status.
+ * `$` end of line read status.
+ * `-` range of characters in a character set.

+Literal versions of these charactes are displayed using hex escape sequence notation to avoid confusion.
+Please note that the `[` and `]` around character sets are not displayed.

 Character sets are converted into the following NFA fragments: